calvincheng/qzlt/README.md

 > quiz study chinese
 ```

-To see all the study modes available, feel free to run
+To see all the study modes available, run
 ```
 > quiz study --help
 ```